-Photoconsistency term (E^P) .
-The photoconsistency term is similar to that used in recent multiview stereo algorithms.
+Photoconsistency term $(E^P)$ .
+The photoconsistency term is similar to recent multi-view stereo algorithms.
 For each superpixel on the left image (say), for every plane hypothesis we estimate the warp error (via homography) from the right to the left view, quantified using normalized cross correlation (NCC).
-We refer the reader to [28] for more details.
+We refer the reader to [27] for more details.
 We compute the NCC using the superpixel as support at each pixel as opposed to a constant window.

-Surface normal term (E^N) .
-With a narrow baseline stereo pair, the two cameras lack enough parallax to differentiate planes beyond a certain depth.
-Monocular cues such as the lines and vanishing directions provide support to penalize the planes that would result in a globally inconsistent reconstruction.
+Surface normal term $(E^N)$ .
+With a narrow baseline stereo pair, the two cameras lack enough parallax to differentiate between planes beyond a certain depth.
+Monocular cues such as the lines and vanishing directions provide enough support to penalize the planes that results in a globally inconsistent reconstruction.

 We estimate the likelihood of each pixel belonging to a particular surface normal direction by developing a novel approach to exploit this information using the lines detected in the image.
-These lines were used to estimate the vanishing directions and hence hypothesize plane normals spanning the scene1.
-The lines are first assigned to one of the vanishing directions {VD} as shown in Fig. 4.
-For each vanishing direction $v_p \in \{VD\}$, we compute a distance map (δ{v_p}) using all the lines assigned to v_p .
+These lines were used to estimate the vanishing directions and hence hypothesize plane normals spanning the scene.
+The lines are first assigned to one of the vanishing directions {VD} as shown in Fig 4.
+Now, for each vanishing direction